 To establish the level of satisfaction of community-based interventions offered by Umoja Refugee CBO, to refugees in the urban setup, Nairobi, Kenya.

+Add an objective on effectiveness or impact of the CBO interventions or remove it from your main objective and significance.

 Research Questions

 What is the prevalence of generalized anxiety disorder among Refugees in protracted displacement at Umoja Refugee CBO, Nairobi, Kenya?